-During the Minutemen’s 35-2 season in 1995-96, UMass posted wins over Kentucky, Maryland, Wake Forest, Georgia Tech, Syracuse, Virginia Tech and Louisville.
-UMass ended the regular season ranked No. 1 in the nation in the final regular season poll after being the top-ranked team for nine weeks earlier in the year.
+During the Minutemen’s 35-2 Final Four season in 1995-96, UMass posted wins over Kentucky, Maryland, Wake Forest, Georgia Tech, Syracuse, Virginia Tech and Louisville.
+UMass ended the regular season ranked No. 1 in the nation in the final regular-season poll after being the top-ranked team for nine weeks earlier in the year.
 The Minutemen also won their first 26 games of the season, setting a school record for most consecutive wins.

 Calipari left UMass in June of 1996 to become executive vice president of basketball operations and head coach of the New Jersey Nets.
 He led the Nets to a second-place finish in the NBA’s Atlantic Division and the playoffs in 1998, ending a five-year postseason drought for the franchise.
 The Nets’ 17-game turnaround from the previous year was the best that season in the NBA.

 He became a member of the Philadelphia 76ers coaching staff in 1999, rejoining head coach Larry Brown, for whom Calipari was an assistant at Kansas.

 Calipari returned to the college game in 2000 at Memphis, where he led the Tigers to the 2008 NCAA title game.
 Memphis’ 38 wins in 2007-08 made him the winningest coach for a single season in NCAA history.
 As a result, Calipari was named the Naismith National Coach of the Year for a second time in his career.
 He is only the second coach to receive the honor multiple times since the award’s inception in 1987.
 Krzyzewski is the other to do so.